kovach/web2/docs/live.md

 The DOM changing side has enough messages to create text nodes, a few svg elements, parent relationships, and various style changes.
-To deal with the non-deterministic ordering of messages flowing out of the server, a very simple pattern matcher stores messages until they can be processed in the proper order.
+To deal with the non-deterministic ordering of messages flowing out of the server, a simple pattern matcher stores messages until they can be processed in the proper order.
 New messages types can be easily added.